vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ## Naming and discoverability

-For a CLI plugin to be usable by other developers, it must be published on [npm](https://www.npmjs.com/) following the name convention `vue-cli-plugin-<name>` or `@scope/vue-cli-plugin-<name>`.
-Following the name convention allows your plugin to be:
+For a CLI plugin to be usable in a Vue CLI project, it must follow the name convention `vue-cli-plugin-<name>` or `@scope/vue-cli-plugin-<name>`.
+It allows your plugin to be:

 - Discoverable by `@vue/cli-service`;
 - Discoverable by other developers via searching;